 Just under 1/3 of brokers noted an increase in the size of credit insurance limit requirements.
 Some marked increase in large concentration risk.
 14% have conversely seen lower receivables value, funding requirements and loan requirements.

 All of the respondents receive enquiries from a wide variety of sectors.
 Some sectors have seen an increase including:

-Of note, is also the difficulty for SMEs and brokers to obtain bad debt protection limits against their debtors.
+Of note, is also the difficulty for SMBs and brokers to obtain bad debt protection limits against their buyers.
 This is partially due to the pandemic and struggle over the last 12-24 months which has negatively affected credit scores.

 As of August 14, 2021, approximately 11.6 million jobs, from 1.3 million different employers were furloughed in the United Kingdom as part of the government’s job retention scheme.